China 2013 foreign investment inflows hit record high

 China's Bright Food (Group) Co Ltd said this week it had agreed to buy Australian dairy company Mundella Foods through its Australian subsidiary.

-Despite robust growth in investment, Shen struck a more somber tone for the trade outlook, saying it may be difficult for China to see faster trade growth this year than in 2013.
+Despite robust growth in investment, Shen struck a more sombre tone for the trade outlook, saying it may be difficult for China to see faster trade growth this year than in 2013.

 "We are still facing a relatively severe trade situation this year, considering the still unsteady global recovery, rising input costs for domestic firms and fierce competitions from global markets," Shen added.